esroyo/lume.land/docs/advanced/plugins.md

 export default site;
 ```

-Plugins can't do anything that you couldn't do in the `_config.ts` file, but
+Plugins can't do anything that you couldn't do directly in the `_config.ts`
-they provide a better interface to organize, reuse, and even share your code
+file, but they provide a better interface to organize, reuse, and even share
-with others.
+your code with others.

 Take a look at the
 [Lume plugins repository](https://github.com/lumeland/lume/tree/main/plugins)